Where to start

 It may take time to adjust to your new situation.
 You may find the emotional impact can go on for some time.
 And you may have to get used to dealing with practical matters on your own, such as managing your money, looking after your home or cooking for yourself.

 Citizens Advice has a useful budgeting tool to help you work out your finances.
 You might now be able to claim additional benefits, such as Pension Credit, Housing Benefit and Council Tax Support.
-Try our benefit calculator or call our Helpline to work out what you could be entitled to.
+Try our benefit calculator or call our Helpline to work out what you could qualify for.
 You could also contact the Pension Service for advice on whether you can use your ex-spouse or civil partner’s National Insurance record to increase your State Pension.

 It’s important for your wellbeing to stay in touch or meet new people.
 If you’ve lost some of your social networks or feel lonely, there are many ways to feel more connected.
 If you feel ready for a new relationship, see our dating advice.